Specialisations

 You will:

-learn techniques for the study of molecules, cells and organisms,
+- learn techniques for the study of molecules, cells and organisms;

-learn to target immunological threads,
+- learn to target immunological threats;

-create new therapeutic strategies targeting the immune system,
+- create new therapeutic strategies targeting the immune system;

-read and think in a critical way,
+- read and think critically;

-design, conduct, analyse, explain and defend your research (via research papers, essays, presentations), and
+- design, conduct, analyse, explain and defend your research (via research papers, essays, presentations), and;

-collaborate in small teams.
+- collaborate in small teams.

 Goals of this specialisation are:

-to understand pathophysiology: the study of structural and functional changes in tissue and organs that lead to disease;
+- to understand pathophysiology: the study of structural and functional changes in tissue and organs that lead to disease;

-to evaluate different types of therapies, vaccination and immune system effector functions;
+- to understand the role of the immune system to evaluate different types of therapies, vaccination and immune system effector functions;

-to engineer the immune system, treatment of disease.
+- to engineer the immune system, treatment of disease;

 What are my career prospects?